The Lytham St Annes Art Collection

 Charles Snelson married Annie Longworth (1874-1961) in 1900; their daughter, Winifred, was born in 1902.

-On the 1911 census his occupation was given as a headteacher, living in Thornton Hough, Chester.
+On the 1911 census his occupation was given as headteacher, living in Thornton Hough, Chester.
 His address on the 1939 register was 26 St Martins Road, Blackpool.
 When Charles died in 1960 his address was 3 Fairhaven Road, Lytham St Annes.
+He also donated the oval, oil on canvas painting, A Bridge Near Llangollen, by H Elliot.

 REFERENCES